robmoore-i/ci-build-simulator/README.md

 - Create a custom implementation of `DevelopmentSimulator` in `buildSrc/src/main/kotlin` under the `ci.build.simulator.simulate.development.simulators` package, called `SpringBootDevelopmentSimulator` and implement it however you like.
+- Configure the 'development simulation' plugin in `springboot/build.gradle.kts` so that it uses an instance of the `SpringBootDevelopmentSimulator` for generating code.
+Presumably this implementation generates some code that is specific to SpringBoot.

-At this point, you should be able to create your custom simulations on Jenkins.
+- You should then be able to create your custom simulations on Jenkins.

 ## CodeDay Labs